 IT 98 Introduction to Keyboarding (2)

-Day: F, W, S

-Ngt: F, W
+Day: F, W, S Ngt: F, W Prerequisites: None

-Prerequisites: None

-This course helps students who do not keyboard "by touch" or whose speed is less

-than 20 cwpm develop keyboarding skill.
+This course helps students who cannot keyboard without watching the keyboard or whose speed is less than 20 cwpm develop keyboarding skill.
 Alphabetic and numeric keys are introduced.
-Students are expected to keyboard "by touch" at a minimum average rate of 20 cwpm on three 3-minute timings by the completion of this course.
+Students are expected to keyboard without watching the keyboard at a minimum average rate of 20 cwpm on three 3-minute timings by the completion of this course.
 This course is non-matriculating and does not count toward credit hours required for graduation.